Henrique Castro-Pires

 Excessive turnover can significantly impair an organization’s performance.
 Using high-quality linked administrative data and staggered difference-in-differences empirical strategies, we evaluate the impact of a programme that encouraged public hospital organizations to increase staff retention by providing data and guidelines to improve the non-pecuniary aspects of nursing jobs.
 We find that the programme has decreased the nurse turnover rate by 5.29%, decreased exits from the public hospital sector by 5.68%, and reduced mortality rates within 30 days from hospital admission by 3.40%, preventing about 7,813 deaths.
 Our results are consistent with a theoretical model in which information is provided to managers of multi-unit organizations, who trade off coordinating decisions across units and adapting them to local conditions.

-(joint with Giuseppe Moscelli, and Marco Mello)
+(joint with Kai Fischer, Giuseppe Moscelli, and Marco Mello)

 Large Strategy-Proof Mechanisms